VaslavTchitcherine/video-feedback/README.md

 A value of 1 specifies unsharp masking, a value >1 results in high-boost filtering, emphasizing high spatial frequencies.
-For both cases the gaussian kernel is hardcoded to size 3.
+For both cases the gaussian smoothing kernel is hardcoded to size 3.

 --roll=\<float\>

 Rotate the virtual camera this many degrees around the viewing axis.
+(Implementing the other 5DOF of camera motion might be interesting, but I prefer to keep the parameter space small.)

 --blend=\<float\>